 Why monitoring?
-Every company has technology (such as servers, networks, equipment, and other devices) that is critical to running their business.
-These devices need to provide services to customers or clients on a technological level via a website, SaaS, PaaS or another service.
+Every company has technology (such as servers, networks, equipment, and other devices) that is critical to run their business.
+These devices provide services to customers or clients on a technological level via a website, SaaS, PaaS or another service.

 As a company, your services need to be provided in the same fashion as your business: day in and day out with little to no interruption.
-If something is wrong, you need to know before your clients and (ideally) already have a fix in place before anyone notices.
-Leaseweb Monitoring is the solution - and you can detect malfunctions and choose what you want to monitor and how in depth to monitor it.
+If something is wrong, you need to know before your clients and (ideally) have a fix in place before customers notice or are impacted.

 Leaseweb Monitoring Setup

-To make use of the Leaseweb Monitoring features, if you have your dedicated servers behind firewall protection, make sure you whitelist the following IP addresses:
+If your dedicated servers are behind firewall protection, make sure you whitelist the following IP addresses before enabling Leaseweb Monitoring: